GitHub Version Control

 Note: You may need to show hidden files on your machine to see your key files

-3 - Within your GitHub account, create a new SSH key.
+3. In your GitHub account, create a new SSH key.
 You can use any 'title' you wish, and paste the SSH public key you created in step 2.

 Note: Version Control is also available for use on team accounts.
 Please make sure that the user has 'write' or above priviliges.